lsds/sgx-lkl/README.md

 ```
     make
-    make sgx-lkl-sign    # this signs the SGX-LKL enclave library as a debug enclave
+    make sgx-lkl-sign    # This signs the SGX-LKL enclave library as a debug enclave
 ```

 ### Simulation mode